Ryan-Monaghan/BookingSystem/README.md

 - These extra musicians must be included in the 8 above.

--The studio bills as follows:
+- The studio bills as follows:
 - 1 day: €260.
 - 2-4 days @ €240 per day.
 - 5 - 8 days @ €210 per day.